Rebuild Wheel Cylinders

 Wheel Cylinder Honing

 The next step is to hone and polish the bore to a fine finish.
-The purpose of honing is to help the cylinder cup make a good seal against the bore.
+The purpose of honing is to allow the rubber cylinder cup to make a good seal.

 There are several ways to accomplish this.
 The most popular method is to use a brake cylinder honing tool and a hand-held electric drill.